Best Working Capital Lines of Credit in January 2025

 What is a working capital line of credit?

-A working capital line of credit is a type of business line of credit that’s meant to cover short-term operating expenses.
-You can use a working capital line of credit to cover costs, such as rent and utilities, inventory, supplies, emergency expenses or payroll.
+A working capital line of credit is a type of business financing designed to cover short-term operating expenses, such as rent, utilities, inventory, supplies, payroll or seasonal fluctuations in revenue.

-Typically, working capital lines of credit are not used to cover large one-time purchases.
-If you need that type of funding, a business term loan is likely going to be a better fit instead.
+Typically, working capital lines of credit are not used to cover one-time purchases or more expensive projects.
+In that case, a long-term business loan may be a better fit.

 How does a working capital line of credit work?